 Things have changed quite a bit in the past 10 years.
 The Interactive Advertising Bureau reports that online ad spending reached $12.5 billion in 2005, a 30% increase over 2004 levels.
 The research and consulting firm, Parks Associates, projects this number will hit $23.5 billion by 2010.
 The Internet, as an industry, is now doing quite well.

 Companies like Ford, General Motors and Absolut Vodka plan to spend 20% of their total advertising budgets online this year.
 Market research firm eMarketer estimates that $15.6 billion will be spent on online advertising in the US this year.
 While ad budgets in general are up only 4% on average in 2006, marketers are putting money previously allocated to newspapers, magazines and television in the Internet.

 The money is finally following the eyeballs.

-costs and a much better feel for advertising ROI, the future looks bright.
+It can be argued that Web advertising still isn't getting the share of advertising it deserves.
+However, with better targeting, lower costs and a much better feel for advertising ROI, the future looks bright.

 Dan McKillen is president of the HealthDay News Service